lundeen-bryan/CuzickSql2/Coding_Challenge/29-CTE_README.md

 ## Introduction

-My general thoughts had to be laid out here because I recognize the power of using common data expressions (CTEs) but initially felt very confused learning them.
+My general thoughts had to be laid out here because I recognize the power of using common table expressions (CTEs) but initially felt very confused learning them.
 I was so confused that I thought I must have missed something much earlier, so I started the course from scratch.
 This was of course very frustrating.
 Eventually, I penned my thoughts in this markdown file.

 ---